BarryCarlyon/twitch_misc/chat/eventbased_space/README.md

 Notably we do not ask for `channel:moderate` which will be a dead scope when the Chat Commands APIs are the only way to Chat Commands.

+This is a _very verbose_ way to get a token with a lot of scopes.
+Depending on what you bot/client is and wants to do will determine the scopes you want to operate with.
+Generally you would request as few scopes as possible.

+Generally if you have a `:manage:` scope it will imply the equivalent `:read:` scope.

+So you ask for `moderator:manage:automod_settings` you''ll get `moderator:read:automod_setting` "for free" but it's a good idea to be verbose and ask for both when you request `manage`.

 ## Sources

 Utilises the Performant stuff from [osslate](https://github.com/osslate)